SSahas/SSahas/README.md

 - 🔭 I’m currently working on computer Vision
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: sriramsahas2002@gmial.com
+- 🏫 I am doing Bachelers of Technology in Electronics and communication